shilpabansal/NetworkModularisation/README.md

 ________________________________________________________________________________________

-The localizedString works similar to dictionary with key value pair, if it can not find the key in the file, it returns the key itself as value
+The localizedString works similar to dictionary with key value pair, if it can not find the key in the file, it returns the key itself as value.
+The table is the file name
 ________________________________________________________________________________________